CONSULTATION REQUEST FORM

 - Rules and Restrictions Unique to Multifamily Listings

 All these factors will impact the profit margin of your investment property.
-To ensure that you have all the details needed to make an informed decision, we strongly suggest you work with an experienced agent like Marc A. Thurston.
+To ensure that you have all the details needed to make an informed decision, I strongly suggest you work with an experienced agent like Marc A. Thurston.

 Step One - Prequalification & Market Research